joakimhogberg/joakimhogberg/README.md

 ### Hi there 👋

 ## About
-- 💼 I work as a Solutions Architect at Bravero AB.
-Focusing on Microsoft 365 development.
+- 💼 I work as a Solutions Architect at Bravero AB
+- ☁ Always in the cloud
+- 💬 Ask me about Microsoft 365 & Azure
 - 📍 Located in Stockholm, Sweden